 Veritas Collaborative, a specialty healthcare system for the treatment of eating disorders, today announced Brian Keefe, MD, as its chief medical officer.

-Keefe’s clinical expertise at the interface of psychiatry and medical care, combined with his experience in clinical leadership, makes him uniquely qualified to lead Veritas Collaborative’s expanding program.
-In this new role, Keefe will oversee ongoing efforts to standardize clinical care across treatment sites, implement processes to collect and utilize outcomes data, and establish quality improvement priorities to drive targeted enhancements in care processes across the organization.
+Keefe’s center expertise at the interface of psychiatry and medical care, combined with his experience in center leadership, makes him uniquely qualified to lead Veritas Collaborative’s expanding program.
+In this new role, Keefe will oversee ongoing efforts to standardize center care across treatment sites, implement processes to collect and utilize outcomes data, and establish quality improvement priorities to drive targeted enhancements in care processes across the organization.

 “My experience in behavioral health heretofore has been that well-meaning professionals have tried to fit the best care they were allowed to provide into the narrow box of existing regulatory and financial constraints,” said Keefe.
 “Veritas has kicked open the door of what’s possible, moving beyond what is to consider what should be, doggedly and passionately creating a system of care that starts with the premise of ‘what does the patient need to recover?’
 Leading with that mission differentiates Veritas not just in the eating disorder community, but from the healthcare community at large.”